KorolPaul/tokenz/wp-content/plugins/photo-gallery/readme.txt

 = UNLIMITED PHOTOS, GALLERIES AND ALBUMS =

 Sounds great, right?
-With Photo Gallery plugin you can have as many galleries and albums as you want, and stuff them with unlimited number of photos and videos.
+With plugin you can have as many galleries and albums as you want, and stuff them with unlimited number of photos and videos.
 Kinda unlimited everything.

 = POWERFUL LIGHTBOX =